jeremyabeard5/MSDS692/README.md

 # Results

 For my results, I created a LOT of charts.
 I answered a LOT of questions.
 I definitely answered all the questions I set out to answer and more.
 All in all, I created about 611 charts throughout my scripting.
 Let's say that again.
-611 CHARTS.
+612 CHARTS.
+Go click through the 'output' directory of my repo and see for yourself!
+Pick your favorite president :)

 For my analysis, I analyzed the most frequent 1-word, 2-word, and 3-word phrases uttered by each president, as well as during each individual year.
 This alone resulted in 580 of the 611 charts, about 95%.
 This gave insight into what each individual president was addressing in their speech at the time, as well as the overall subjects addressed during each president's cumulative speeches.